ben-albrecht/qcl/README.md

-qcl is a python package for managing the workflow and automating tasks that face many computational chemists.
-One could use the package as a set of scripts, but also could design a more specific workflow package based on qcl.
+qcl is a python package for managing the workflow and automating tasks that many computational chemists face on a daily basis.
+One could use the package as a set of scripts from the command line, but also could design a more specific workflow package based on qcl.

-Here
+Here are some features currently available:

+    figs                Quick plots of convergence criteria given an outputfile conformers          Naive conformer generation in Python
+    obconformers        Open Babel conformer generation wrapper
+    stretch             Stretch product at bond-forming atoms for transition state initial guess. templates           Template file management
+    minima              Find minimum energy among many outputfiles zmatrix             Generate Z-Matrix from xyzfile